arunkumawat/Java-concurrency-in-practice/README.md

 Edition: 1, 2016

-Last 2 chapters of online available only chapters are uploaded here.
+Last 2 chapters of "online available chapters" are here.

 Chapter 14 - Atomic Variables and Nonblocking Synchronization